xmidt-org/ears/docs/userguide/api.md

 }
 ```

-The above example directly connects a Kafka topic called _ears-kafka-test_ to a SQS queue called
+The above example directly connects a Kafka topic called _ears-kafka-test_ to an SQS queue called
 _ears-sqs-test_.
 Notice that no filter chain is configured in this example so all events received from
 Kafka will be routed to SQS unmodified and unfiltered.
 Notice that the route has an ID and an optional
 name field.
 The ID must match the ID given in a PUT call or be blank.
 When no ID is given in a POST